bellhyve/zelta/README.md

 - All updates to the main branch are additionally tested on Illumos, MacOS, and Debian GNU/Linux with the packages nawk, mawk, and gawk.
 - PLEASE open an issue if Zelta is not working as expected on your system; see the FAQ for know problems and workarounds.
 - Make sure ssh auth and "zfs allow" is correctly configured for all involved systems.
+>>>>>>> 9d7bb241cf95fe9fae05865a4e005327fd8897b2

 ## Future

-See Zelta's issues for active development notes.
-An older version of Zelta contained a configuration editor and socat/netcat support, but in practice they weren't as useful as expected.
-Priorities include basic snapshot and pruning tools, as well as providing assistance to untangling mountpoint/canmount/readonly dataset trees to protect from the need to clobber backups and overlapping mountpoints.
+See Zelta's [issues](https://github.com/bellhyve/zelta/issues) for active development notes.
+Additional features being tested and coming soon:
+- `zelta prune`: A tool to identify snapshots to prune based on metadata (rather than by name).
+- ZFS list caching: Speed up continuous sync operations with snapshot name prediction, allowing for resumes and more continuous replication.
+- Non-ZFS backend storage: Back up and restore streams from any local or cloud storage.

 ## History

 Zelta evolved from a series of Bourne scripts deployed on October 7, 2019, later renamed to `zdelta`.
-The first production awk version of Zelta was deployed on September 1, 2021.
+The first production AWK version of Zelta was deployed on September 1, 2021.

+## Getting Started

+Continue to the [Zelta Overview](https://zelta.space/en/home/overview) to learn more.